The Connecticut Shooting

 This is what our man-made philosophies and ideologies have given us in the last 5,000 years.
 They have told us that might is right and the one who would possess the mightiest weapons would be the most right and powerful.
 We live this axiom every day in all aspects of our life.

 In contrast to that is the divine guidance that declares humanity as one with dignity to all.
 It promotes the idea of the sanctity of human life and it takes a stand against the race to pile up weapons to kill others.
 It talks of the brotherhood and sisterhood of all human beings.
 It invites people, to peace, the essence of life.
-It tells us to live the peace within ourselves and to practice it in our daily life especially towards those who are the others.
+It tells us to live the peace within ourselves and to practice it in our daily

 The Connecticut shooting should remind us that gun control would not be enough, and tougher laws would not be sufficient.
 What is needed is a valuable framework taught in our families, communities, and schools that promote a culture of peace, a culture of the sanctity of human life and the respect for each and every individual regardless of his or her background.